Outstanding Resilience

 Deaf Women's Conference in Utah

-The Deaf Women's Conference was held on October 6th, 1979, at the International Dunes Hotel in Salt Lake City, Utah.
-Under the leadership of president W. David Mortensen, also known as Dave, the Utah Association for the Deaf sponsored the event.
+The Deaf Women's Conference, a pivotal event in the history of Deaf women's rights, was held on October 6, 1979, at the International Dunes Hotel in Salt Lake City, Utah.
+Under the leadership of President W. David Mortensen, also known as Dave, the Utah Association for the Deaf sponsored the event, marking a significant milestone in the advocacy for Deaf women's rights.

-The conference was planned by a committee consisting of Lois Jones as the chairperson, Celia May Laramie Baldwin, Darlene Stewart Cochran, and Ilene Coles Kinner.
-Over 80 women aged 18 to 80 were in attendance (The Deaf American, February 6, 1980).
+Lois Jones, the chairperson, led a committee that included Celia May Laramie Baldwin, Darlene Stewart Cochran, and Ilene Coles Kinner in the planning of the conference.
+Over eighty women aged 18 to 80 attended the conference (The Deaf American, February 6, 1980).

 A Deaf Advocate for Women's Rights